fnayre/fnayre.github.io/_posts/2018-12-15-csv-parser.md

 ## Improving the parser

-One caveat with the above parser is made apparent when we try to parse an input like
+One caveat with the above parser appears when we try to parse an input like

 ```
 Year,Make,Model,Description,Price